vcortez29/msac-lab6/exercise10.md

-# Exercise 10 - Understanding commits
+# Exercise 10 - Understanding Commits

 1. Look at your commit log